Netlabbuilder/Arista_notes/README.md

-# Arista_Labs
+# Arista_notes
-All labs and configs with Arista EOS
+My notes on networking with Arista EOS.